 About Naomi Bergman

-Naomi is a specialist in environmental, planning and native title law.
-Naomi assists clients at all stages of their projects, including advising on feasibility, rezonings, planning approval and environmental licensing requirements, and acting in planning appeals in the NSW Land and Environment Court.
+Naomi is a recognised specialist in environmental, planning and native title law.
+Naomi assists clients at all stages of their projects, including advising on feasibility, rezonings, planning approval and environmental licensing requirements, compliance issues and regulatory investigations.
+Naomi is also an experienced litigator, having practiced extensively in the NSW Land and Environment Court in planning appeals and judicial review matters, and defending criminal prosecutions for breaches of environmental and planning laws.

 Naomi's expertise includes: